javmart/zero-to-qed/docs/src/12_dependent_types.md

 ## From Theory to Practice

 You now understand the type-theoretic machinery.
-The next chapter turns to strategy: how to approach proofs systematically, read goal states, choose tactics, and develop the intuition for what technique applies where.
+The next article turns to strategy: how to approach proofs systematically, read goal states, choose tactics, and develop the intuition for what technique applies where.
 Less "what does this mean" and more "how do I make this red squiggle go away."